Picton - Wellington

 Can I reserve a cabin on the Picton ferry to Wellington?

-Can I bring pets on the Picton Wellington ferry?
+How much luggage can I bring on the Picton Wellington ferry?

 Why use Direct Ferries?